 The zoo remains open all days of a week from 9 am to 4:30 pm and the ticket prices are:

-By Rail.
 The nearest railway station is New Delhi Railway Station which is well-linked to other major cities of India and has frequent train services across the country.
 Once you reach the station, you can hire a bus, auto, or taxi to reach the park.